GoogleCloudPlatform/knfsd-cache-utils/docs/changes/next.md

 # Next

 * Revert to Ubuntu 20.04 with kernel 5.13
+* Increase how much space is culled by cachefilesd
 * Abort mounting export after 3 attempts
 * Custom GCP labels for proxy VM instances